-Lenders use an impound account to address two main concerns: uninsured property damage and losing the property to property tax sale.
+Lenders use an impound account to address two main concerns: uninsured property damage and losing the property to tax sale.
 The servicer uses money from the impound account to pay property taxes and homeowners' insurance bills when they come due.
-Sometimes, the servicer also uses the funds to pay private mortgage insurance or homeowners' association dues.
+Sometimes, the servicer collects funds to pay private mortgage insurance or homeowners' association dues.
 These items are all known as "escrow items."
 Having an impound account ensures that money is available to cover these important costs.

 In California, you might be able to get rid of an impound account and pay the bills for escrow items on your own.
 But whether you may cancel the account depends on some factors.

-Under California law, the lender can require an impound account for a single-family, owner-occupied dwelling if:
+In California, the lender can require an impound account for a single-family, owner-occupied dwelling if:

 But the lender and borrower may mutually agree to set up an impound account if, before the borrower signs the loan or sale agreement, the lender gives the borrower a statement in writing that says establishing an impound account isn't required and whether interest will be paid on the funds in such an account.

-So, if you have a government-backed loan, like an FHA-insured or VA-guaranteed loan, or a higher-priced mortgage loan, you normally don't get the option to cancel your impound account.
+If you have a government-backed loan, like an FHA-insured or VA-guaranteed loan, or a higher-priced mortgage loan, you normally don't get the option to cancel your impound account.
 But, you might be able to cancel the account if you have a conventional loan and meet certain criteria.

 Before you decide to cancel your impound account, consider whether that's a good idea.
 An impound account takes the hassle out of budgeting for property taxes and insurance payments.
-It's easy to save money to pay the taxes and insurance when you contribute small amounts toward them with each mortgage payment.
+It's easy to save money to pay taxes and insurance when you contribute small amounts toward them with each mortgage payment.
 Plus, the servicer takes on the responsibility of paying the bills.
 Borrowers sometimes find it more convenient to let the servicer deal with this paperwork.